caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 - Duplication and loss of genome regions.
 Genome replication is not always perfect, and sometimes results in an organism inheriting multiple copies of a whole genome or specific genome regions from a parent.
 In fact, many genes are members of gene families within a species that arose via a history of duplication and subsequent differentiation.
 As genome regions are duplicated and sometimes lost, their evolutionary history can become distinct from that of other genome regions.

 - All variation that we see across species originally arises within populations.
 Sometimes new variants are lost, and sometimes they become fixed across entire species.
 If multiple variants persist through multiple speciation events, though, the evolutionary history of some genome regions can differ from that of species.
 This process is called Incomplete Lineage Sorting (ILS).
-Rates of ILS are higher on shorter edges and when populations are larger.
+Rates of ILS are higher on shorter branches and when populations are larger.

 If there are concerns about incongruent evolutionary histories in the group of taxa under investigation, there are a variety of methods available for addressing each of these sources of incongruence.
 In general they involve independently estimating the phylogeny of each region, and then integrating information across these independent phylogenies.